 In a few cases you will not be required to attend the morning session.
 This applies if you:

-If any of these apply to you, please arrive at Parkside Community College on the 8th for the afternoon registration, commencing at 1pm.
+If any of these apply to you, please arrive at Chesterton Sports Centre on the 6th for the afternoon registration, commencing at 1pm.

 The first round of trials is for everyone new to the team.
 You will be a given a short choreography to learn and a little time to practise, and then you will dance the choreography in small groups, in front of our coaches.
 They’re not just looking for how well you can dance now, but also for potential to improve.
 If you don’t make it through this round, we’ll let you know about the different options for you to take your Ballroom and Latin dancing further.
 If you’re a beginner, we would welcome you to join our Beginners’ Team, which competes against beginners from other universities.